Ahmed-Hassany/fabric-devkit/README.md

 Please also refer to the [user journey](https://www.pivotaltracker.com/n/projects/2181160) to follow the DevKit's development lifecycle.

 # Disclaimer

+The sample codes presented in this `DevKit` are intended only to explain concepts and are **not** intended for use in a mission critical or production environment.
+Should you choose to reproduce the code for production use, you do so at your own risk.

 Unless otherwise specified, the artefacts in this repository are distributed under Apache 2 license.